ianjoshi/regex-energy/README.md

 # How Energy Efficient is `CTRL+F` in your favourite IDE/Text-Editor?
 This repository is home to the Project 1 source code of Group 1, for the 2024-2025 edition of [Sustainable Software Engineering](https://luiscruz.github.io/course_sustainableSE/2025/) course at TU Delft.
-The core purpose of this source code is to analyse Eneregy Consumption of Regular Expression (RegEx) engines, commonly used by modern IDEs and text editors.
+The core purpose of this source code is to analyse Energy Consumption of Regular Expression (RegEx) engines, commonly used by modern IDEs and text editors.

 By utilising this repository you should be able to replicate our study and confirm or contradict our findings.